jonjamz/blaze-forms/README.md

 About
 -----

-Build production-ready, reactive forms *in minutes*.
-No gimmicks, just awesome.
+Build custom reactive forms *in minutes*.
+Do it your way.

 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.